 The vertical axis in the product burn down chart represents the remaining amount of work in a product backlog.
 The unit of this axis is story points.
 The horizontal axis represents the time that will be measured in sprints i.e. iterations.

 Ques.55.
 What does a sprint burn down chart represent?

 Ans.
 The sprint burn down chart is a visual representation of remaining work of a specific sprint.

 The vertical axis in the sprint burn down chart represents the remaining amount of work in a sprint.
 The unit of this axis can be story points, workhours or workdays.
 The horizontal axis represents the time that will be measured in days.

 Ques.56.
 What is a spike?

 Ans.
 ‘Spike’ term was originated with extreme programming.
-Sometimes it is possible that for a certain user story, developers and other team members encounter a problem; they are unaware of the solutions of the same.
-They might need to conduct a research or an experiment to find the solution.
+Sometimes it is possible that for a certain user story, developers and other team members encounter a problem.
+They are unaware of the solutions of the same.
+They might need to conduct research or an experiment to find the solution.
 It is called a spike.

 Spike is an experiment or an investment that helps the development team to estimate the story.
 Spike is entered into a backlog by the product owner.
 Spikes have two types – Functional Spikes and Technical Spikes.

 For example, a user story contains requirements for integration with a 3rd party software.
 Developers have never worked with this software and they need some time to understand it.
 The product owner can keep a day or two for this research and create a spike in the backlog.